-4.2.7.
 The Get samples

-The Get sample programs get messages from a gueue using the MQGET call.
+The Get sample programs get messages from a queue using the MQGET call.

-The source programs are supplied in C and COBOL in the batch and CICS® environments (see Table 1 and Table 1).
+The source programs are supplied in C and COBOL in the batch and CICS environments (see Table 34 on page 458 and Table 39 on page 462).